Chatham County, North Carolina: Agriculture and industry

 The county was long dependent on agriculture as the basis of the economy, and there were numerous subsistence farmers in historic times.
 The area's natural soil conditions (composed mostly of the hard red clay soil common to the Piedmont) did not support the cultivation of commodity cash crops such as tobacco; this was never important in the county's economy.
 As a result, settlers held fewer slaves than in some areas of the state, but by 1860 enslaved African Americans constituted about one-third of the county population.
 The production of livestock has always been more important to the county, especially the breeding of cattle and poultry.

 The county once had a thriving dairy industry, but in recent years most farms have been sold and developed.
-The county is one of the state leaders in the poultry industry.
-Forage crops such as hay are also grown in large quantities in the county.
-Carolina Farm Stewardship Association has been housed in Chatham County, along with many organic agriculture farmers, including Councilman Farms and Phillips Dairy Farms.

-Industrial growth in the county has been focused around the Siler City and Moncure areas of the county, with Moncure dominating.
-Companies in that area include, Progress Energy, Boise Cascade, Honeywell, and Arauco.
-Brick manufacturing, which makes use of the local red clay soil, has been an important economic factor in the Moncure area, with several brick plants operating there and in Brickhaven.

-3M operates a greenstone mine south of Pittsboro along US 15-501.
-Greenstone is processed to manufacture roofing-shingle granules.
-In 2007, residents opposed to industrialization successfully blocked a similar quarry from being developed in the western part of the county.

-The scenic rural environment has attracted many artists (Chatham Artists Guild), and arts-related tourism is a growing economic influence.

 Chatham County has a deep tradition in southern music.
 Tommy Thompson, of the Red Clay Ramblers, and Tommy Edwards have entertained for decades with traditional, old time and bluegrass.
 Artists in many styles of music have emerged, from rock and roll to big band.
 Of late, Shakori Hills Grassroots Festival of Music and Dance hosts various styles of music.
 A four-day outdoor festival is held twice each year, in April and October.
-Artists who have performed at Shakori Hills include Patty Loveless, Ralph Stanley, Hugh Masekela, Donna the Buffalo, Carolina Chocolate Drops, Avett Brothers and Jim Lauderdale.
 Shakori Hills is also the location of the Hoppin John Fiddlers Convention and Mountain Aid benefit concert.